Angels Landing Deaths: How Many People Have Died?

 Angels Landing is an epic and scary trail that takes you up the side of a steep sandstone mountain, with chains to grab onto for safety, and amazing views of the Zion National Park surrounding you on all sides.

-Before we get to the Angels Landing deaths list and my safety tips, I also wrote a complete guide for the Angels Landing hike and how to do it.
+Before we get to the list of deaths on Angels Landing and my safety tips, I also wrote a complete guide for each step of the hike and how to do it.

 It has lots of tips, info, and photos for the hike.
 Definitely give it a read if you plan to visit Angels Landing!
 You can check it out in the link below.